Israeli attack on Gaza school renews calls for US to end support for Israel

 “It past time to end the charade.
 Israel doesn’t want peace or a ceasefire.
 Why are we still sending Israel weapons?”

-The al-Tabin school attack comes as US President Joe Biden has faced months of public pressure to cut off the supply of weapons to Israel amid its war on Gaza, which has killed more than 39,700 Palestinians since early October.
+The attack comes as US President Joe Biden has faced months of public pressure to cut off the supply of weapons to Israel amid its war on Gaza, which has killed more than 39,700 Palestinians since early October.

 Israel receives at least $3.8bn in US military assistance annually, and Biden signed off on $14bn in additional aid to the US ally earlier this year.